pablomat/pulsar-ui/eftg-send/README.md

 ```
 // Authentication
 const username = 'country_code-busX'
-const password = 'your password'
+const password = 'your posting key'
 ```

 Save the changes, and run in the terminal